What makes a Gorilla Tracking Safari Expensive?

 The cost of a Gorilla Tracking Safari beyond the Gorilla Permits

-The Cost of Lodges that are included in a Safari:
+The Cost of Lodges that are Included in a Safari:

 The cost of lodges is higher than a full-board hotel would cost you elsewhere in most parts of the world.
 There are sound reasons for that, and it costs a lot more to run a remote lodge in the wilderness than in the towns of Europe, the UK, the US, Canada, and Australia.